mariusavram123/cisco-notes/ENCOR/EIGRP.md

 - EIGRP uses a second timer for the *hold time* which is the ammount of time EIGRP deems the router reachable and functioning

+(How much my neighbor tells me to wait for him before considering it down)

 - The hold time defaults to 3 times hello interval

 - The default value is 15 seconds, and it is 180 seconds on slow speed interfaces